Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- Seattle has played 57 games this season with more than 6 goals.
+- In 49 of 94 matches this season, Dallas and its opponent have combined to finish above 6 goals.

-- The Stars have won 71.4% of their games when favored on the moneyline this season (20-8).
+- The Stars are 20-8 when listed as a moneyline favorite this season.

-- Dallas has had six games with moneyline odds of -210 or shorter, and claimed a victory each time.
+- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.

-- Seattle is 2-2 when bookmakers have made them underdogs of +170 or longer on the moneyline.
+- Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.

 Stars Player Props